-I am a member of Sigma Theta Tau International Honor Society in Nursing as well as a member of the Phi Beta Delta Honor Society for International Scholars.
-Most recently I was inducted as a Fellow in the New York Academy of Medicine.
-My research interests are in the realm of nurses caring for dying children and I have presented this research nationally as well as internationally.
-I am also interested in research involving interventions to reduce nurses’ workplace stress associated with caring for dying children.
-I have been a Maternal-Newborn nurse for many years and I hold certification in this area of nursing.
-I am currently the Associate Degree in Nursing Program Coordinator.
+Dr. Danna L. Curcio is a member of Sigma Theta Tau International Honor Society in Nursing as well as a member of the Phi Beta Delta Honor Society for International Scholars.
+Most recently, she was inducted as a Fellow in the New York Academy of Medicine.
+Research interests include the realm of nurses caring for dying children and also include research involving interventions to reduce nurses’ workplace stress associated with caring for dying children.
+Dr. Curcio has presented her research at local, regional, national, and international conferences.
+She has been a Maternal-Newborn nurse for many years and holds certification in this area of nursing.

 PhD, CUNY Graduate Center